DevExpress/devextreme-documentation/api-reference/50 Common/utils/viz/exportWidgets(widgetInstances_options).md

 - **cancel** - when assigned **true**, prevents the file from being saved.

 ##### field(options.proxyUrl).deprecated
-[important] Since v10, Safari browser supports API for saving files, and this option is no longer required.
+[important] Since v10, Safari browser supports API for saving files, and this property is no longer required.

 ##### field(options.proxyUrl): String
 The URL of a server-side proxy.
 No longer required.
 See [proxyUrl](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/1%20Configuration/export/proxyUrl.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/export/#proxyUrl') for more details.